annieeng17/makeup/README.md

 each and then detecting the color/outputting the result as the step after each one

--Specifically STATE_SKIN_TONE doesn't use the webcam but it asks the user whether they're cool, warm or neutral tones based on a series of questions
+- Specifically STATE_SKIN_TONE doesn't use the webcam but it asks the user whether they're cool, warm or neutral tones based on a series of questions

 ## Color Palette

--extract average skin tone color within a shape and generate what color suits best for that certain facial feature
+- extract average skin tone color within a shape and generate what color suits best for that certain facial feature

 - cheeks, lips, eyes

 - highlighter: upper cheek, contour: cheek color, a little bit darker

+- should make a gradient/transparency color scale for each facial feature for better user experience and style

+## Bugs to fix

+- when you click the back button on the screen to go back to START_MENU, it freezes, fix it somehow.
+FIXED

+- also remove the logo when it goes to the face menu and so on.
+FIXED